 Morzine Snow Conditions

 During the winter, each day can be different.
-It's a good idea to check the Morzine snow report before you go up the mountain so that you know what to expect or when you plan to visit Morzine.
+It's a good idea to check the Morzine snow report before you go up the mountain so that you know what to expect when you plan to visit Morzine.
 With the level of detail and the fact that forecasts are updated almost by the minute, snow reports are becoming increasingly popular by both locals and tourists.

 The Morzine snow report will provide you with detailed information about the current conditions on the slopes.
 This is important for safety reasons (Avalanche conditions, for example) as well as allowing you to take the correct kit with you for the day ahead, whether to take powder skis or piste skis with you.